-New York University City Safety and Mobility Analytics for Resilient Transportation system (CitySMART) Laboratory is a multi-modal transportation infrastructure research and education facility combining a series of new concepts, technologies and services to integrate information, vehicles and transportation infrastructure to increase mobility, safety and comfort, and reduce energy waste and pollution.
+New York University City Urban Mobility and Intelligent Transportation Systems Laboratory (UrbanMITS)is a multi-modal transportation infrastructure research and education facility combining a series of new concepts, technologies and services to integrate information, vehicles and transportation infrastructure to increase mobility, safety and comfort, and reduce energy waste and pollution.
 Since its inception, It has been a collaborative effort between the University, state and federal governments, and industry.

 Double parking is one of the key contributors to traffic congestion on urban streets.
 This study utilizes parking violation records for New York City along with field data collected using video recording, and adopts a comprehensive modeling approach that combines available data with two types of models: M/M/∞ queueing model and micro-simulation model.
 It can provide traffic agencies a potential approach to quantify the impact of double parking in a large-scale network and insights into the management and alleviation of on-street parking problems including incentives for encouraging off-hour deliveries and more effective enforcement during peak hours.